STATS201-DKU-Autumn2024/Final_Project_Tangxu/Visualizations/README.md

 ---

-These visualizations are essential for understanding the performance and behavior of predictive maintenance models and for supporting actionable decision-making in engineering applications.
+These visualizations are essential for understanding the performance and behavior of predictive maintenance models, exploring feature relationships, and supporting actionable decision-making in engineering applications.